D50000/D5000-JavaScript30/README.md

 There are lots of useful example here.
 Check it below!!

-# 1.Drum Kit
+# 1. Drum Kit

 Use web to simulate the Drum Kit.Add listener on "keydown" and play the sound.

-# 2.Clock
+# 2. Clock

 Use css and js to create a clock.
 ps:
  js method: new Date();
  CSS transition: transform 2s;

-# 3.Update CSS Variables with JS
+# 3. Update CSS Variables with JS

 User can dynamic control the CSS and it will change it immediately.